-Trees For Basic Needs is an informative website about the gifts of trees which sustain and enrich human life.
-This website is also home to agroforestry services including a tree nursery and is connected with broader webs, emerging from a temperate-climate context.
-This website is not intended to be a blog or information repository, it is a professional portfolio and an arboreal adoration.
+Trees For Basic Needs is an inspirational website about the gifts of trees which sustain and enrich human life.
+This website is also home to agroforestry services, including a tree nursery.
+This website is not intended to be a blog or information repository; this is a professional portfolio and an arboreal adoration.
 This website is intended to inspire, enable, and celebrate trees for basic needs.

 The Gifts of Trees

 The gifts of trees are stewarded by nature-connected peoples around the world, as has been the case for many millennia and continues today.
 This work is led by first peoples with a sense of reciprocity.
 May we begin by giving thanks to our fellow tree stewards of all times.

-This short web page aims to share inspiration and general approaches about how trees can and do fulfill human needs in mutually benefit with the source(s) of such fulfillment.
+This page aims to share inspiration and general approaches about how trees can and do fulfill human needs in mutually benefit with the source(s) of such fulfillment.
 Ecological mutualism is an ethic that can guide one’s relationship with trees, so to improve oneself and the source of one’s improvement, while generating many co-benefits.
 Reciprocity fosters mutually-beneficial connections.